Best Selling Chopping boards

 If you have ever seen the process of manufacturing bamboo boards commercially, you would understand what goes behind the production of bamboo cutting boards.
 They are boiled in water, cut through the center, joined with glue, flattened under pressure, and the final product is sanded to a smooth finish.
 The process itself involves a lot of glue, which may or may not be food-safe.
 Bamboo, in general, is a tough grass.
 It’s very hard on the knives compared to teak wood.
 Interestingly, bamboo is not antibacterial and is prone to mold growth if left untreated.
 Teak, on the other hand, is resistant to mold.
 Bamboo boards do require some maintenance and oiling too, but when compared to teak wood, it’s not as forgiving if you miss out on maintaining the board.
 The verdict?
 Bamboo is great as long as you maintain it well.
 Nevertheless, you are going to see a duller blade faster.
 And yes, aesthetically, teak wood beats bamboo any time.

 Plastic boards are excellent if they are made from HDPE.
 Softer plastic is prone to knife marks faster, and the possibility of microplastics in your food is high.
 Also, softer plastic boards are not durable.
 HDPE plastic boards, on the other hand, are far better, durable, and easy to clean.
 Plastic boards are dishwasher safe and can be easily sanitized.
 Most plastic boards will work great for 6 months to a year, though they will show scratches from the 3rd month onwards, which may look disgusting!
 The verdict?
-If you are looking for a durable, beautiful piece of kitchen accessory that you can show off, use as a tray, or a centerpiece in a dining table that will last for a decade, go for a teak board.
+If you are looking for a durable, beautiful piece of kitchen accessory that you can show off, use as a tray, or a centerpiece in a dining table that will last for a decade, go for a teak wood chopping board.
 If you are a bachelor and are looking for an easy fix, the plastic board is perfect for you.

 Mango wood is relatively cheap.
 You get a single-block mango wood chopping board for 1000 Rs or less and a joint board for the price of a plastic chopping board.
 Teak wood single-block cutting boards of the same size could cost you 3000 or more and a joint piece for 1500.
 Cost-wise, mango wood cutting boards are going to be a lot cheaper than teak.
 In terms of aesthetics and durability, mango wood is on the lower side, unfortunately.
 Verdict: Teak wood is more expensive, more durable, and better looking.
 Mango wood is much softer on knives and requires more maintenance than teak.